mh182/comprehensive-rust/src/exercises/day-1/afternoon.md

 # Day 1: Afternoon Exercises

-You should do following Rustlings exercises:
+You should do the following Rustlings exercises:

 - `functions1`
 - `functions2`